Three asks to strengthen locally-led action in new biodiversity finance

 13 July 2022

-This page contains our latest research, commentary, news, analysis and events ahead of the 15th Convention on Biological Diversity conference in Montreal, Canada (COP15)
+This page contains our latest research, commentary, news, analysis and events around the 15th Convention on Biological Diversity conference in Montreal, Canada (COP15)

 The second phase of the 15th Convention on Biological Diversity (CBD COP15) conference took place in 2022 when Parties are due to adopt the post-2020 global biodiversity framework.

 It was due to take place in Kunming, China, in October 2020, but was delayed due to the COVID-19 pandemic and was changed to two phases.
 Phase one was virtual, from 11-15 October 2021 and included a high-level segment from 12-13 October.
 Phase two was in-person in Montreal, Canada, from 7-19 December 2022.

 IIED worked to put locally-led action at the heart of delivering this international agreement to transform our relationship with nature.
 With our partners, we analysed events and presented research, and wrote a series of blogs exploring not just why action led by Indigenous Peoples and local communities is critical to delivering the framework, but also how these solutions are already making change happen on the ground.

 This collection contains our latest research, commentary, news, analysis and events ahead of the CBD COP15.

 The CBD opened for signature in 1992 at the Earth Summit in Rio de Janeiro.
 An international treaty for the conservation of biodiversity, the sustainable use of the components of biodiversity and the equitable sharing of the benefits derived from the use of genetic resources, it entered into force in December 1993.
 With 196 Parties, the CBD has near universal participation among countries.